fzakaria/chargehound-stripe/README.md

 For more information on these test cards please see: https://stripe.com/docs/testing#disputes & https://stripe.com/docs/testing#cards.

+You can read also about more about the [ChargeHound+Stripe Integration](https://testing-chargehound-pr-1027.herokuapp.com/docs?template=song-purchase&processor=stripe).

 ## Heroku Setup

 In order to run on heroku the following were set: